microsoft/Xbox-GDK-Samples/Kits/DirectXTex/README.md

   * In cases where some of the flags overlap, you can use the ``|`` to combine the relevant types: ``TEX_FILTER_FLAGS`` filter modes combine with ``WIC_FLAGS``, ``TEX_FILTER_FLAGS`` sRGB flags combine with ``TEX_PMALPHA_FLAGS`` or ``TEX_COMPRESS_FLAGS``.
 No other bitwise operators are defined.
 For example, ```WIC_FLAGS wicFlags = WIC_FLAGS_NONE | TEX_FILTER_CUBIC;```

-* Due to the underlying Windows BMP WIC codec, alpha channels are not supported for 16bpp or 32bpp BMP pixel format files.
-The Windows 8.x and Windows 10 version of the Windows BMP WIC codec does support 32bpp pixel formats with alpha when using the ``BITMAPV5HEADER`` file header.
-Note the updated WIC is available on Windows 7 SP1 with [KB 2670838](https://walbourn.github.io/directx-11-1-and-windows-7-update/) installed.

-* While DXGI 1.0 and DXGI 1.1 include 5:6:5 (``DXGI_FORMAT_B5G6R5_UNORM``) and 5:5:5:1 (``DXGI_FORMAT_B5G5R5A1_UNORM``) pixel format enumerations, the DirectX 10.x and 11.0 Runtimes do not support these formats for use with Direct3D.
-The DirectX 11.1 runtime, DXGI 1.2, and the WDDM 1.2 driver model fully support 16bpp formats (5:6:5, 5:5:5:1, and 4:4:4:4).

 * WICTextureLoader cannot load ``.TGA`` or ``.HDR`` files unless the system has a 3rd party WIC codec installed.
 You must use the DirectXTex library for TGA/HDR file format support without relying on an add-on WIC codec.

-* Loading of 96bpp floating-point TIFF files results in a corrupted image prior to Windows 8.
-This fix is available on Windows 7 SP1 with KB 2670838 installed.

 * The UWP projects and the Win10 classic desktop project include configurations for the ARM64 platform.
 Building these requires installing the ARM64 toolset.